IVSoftware/transparent-button-00/README.md

-This edited `TransparentButton` improves on my previous answer.
-It no longer requires an override to `OnPaint` and uses _no_ custom drawing whatsoever.
-What I missed the first time is to simply set the `Button.BackgroundImage` to the camouflage bitmap.
+This edited `TransparentButton` improves on my previous answer and no longer overrides to `OnPaint`.
+It requires _no_ custom drawing.
+Instead, it uses `Graphics.CopyFromScreen` to make a screenshot of the rectangle that is behind it and sets its `Button.BackgroundImage` to the snipped image.
+This way it's effectively camouflaged and appears transparent while still drawing as a Standard styled button.

 [![runtime][1]][1]